agmsb/sheets-of-strava/README.md

 Update `oauth.gs` with your Strava client id and client secret.

+Install the OAuth2 library for Google Apps Script, see [setup here](https://github.com/googleworkspace/apps-script-oauth2#setup)

 ## Setting up `monthly_data` or `yearly_data`

 Example: roll-up rides by month
 ```
+// A2 being month formatted as YEAR-MO aka "XXXX-YY"
 =COUNTIF(raw_data!A:A, "*"&A2&"*")
 ```

 Example: roll-up mileage by month
 ```
+// A2 being month formatted as YEAR-MO aka "XXXX-YY"
 =SUMIF(raw_data!A:A, "*"&A2&"*", raw_data!D:D)
 ```